nitinit/microservices-fwk/micronaut.md

 ### Client for Redis:
-This is one of the main issues that we have been having with Vertx.
 Micronaut features automatic configuration of the Lettuce driver for Redis.
-We already use Lettuce Client in Subs project, so that looks fine for our requirements.

 For more information, check: [Micronaut Redis](https://micronaut-projects.github.io/micronaut-redis/snapshot/guide/)